Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 - ***config*** indicates the configuration or the id of the config that needs to migrate.

-- ***migration_fct*** represents the migration function that takes an entity as input and returns a new entity that is compatible with the target production version.
+- ***migration_fct*** represents the migration function that takes an entity as input and returns a new entity compatible with the target production version.

 ```python
 Config.add_migration_function(